Part 1: the politics of the domination system

 So the chief priests and the Pharisees called a meeting of the council, and said, ‘What are we to do?
 This man is performing many signs.
 If we let him go on like this, everyone will believe in him, and the Romans will come and destroy both our holy place and our nation.’
 But one of them, Caiaphas, who was high priest that year, said to them, ‘You know nothing at all!
 You do not understand that it is better for you to have one man die for the people than to have the whole nation destroyed.’ …So from that day on they planned to put him to death.
 (John 11:47-53)

 When Jesus was arrested late on Thursday night and brought before the chief priest on Friday morning, the Sadducees sought evidence for a capital crime.
 The chief priest asked Jesus if he was the messiah, a political label for a warrior king.
 When brought before Pilate, Jesus was asked if he claimed to be king of the Jews.
 In both cases, Jesus turned the accusation back on the accuser and never answered directly.
 He was charged by the Sadducees with blasphemy, but Rome executed him for sedition.
 On the cross was a sign that listed his anti-government crime—king of the Jews.
-Later, the early church gave Jesus very political titles—‘messiah’ (Christ) and ‘son of God.’
-The earliest creed was a challenge to the state—‘Jesus is lord’ countered the Roman creed ‘Caesar is lord.’
+Later, the early church gave Jesus very political titles—‘messiah’ (Christ) and ‘son of God,’ a challenge to Caesar.
+(When Augustus’ father Julius Caesar was declared a god by the Roman Senate, Augustus was lauded as a ‘son of a god.’)
+The earliest Christian creed was also a challenge to the state—‘Jesus is lord’ countered the Roman creed ‘Caesar is lord.’
 Jesus, Peter, and Paul were all executed by the state for charges of insurrection.
-None led a violent revolt against Rome, but all intended to subvert its domination system with an alternative community dedicated to love, compassion, peace, shared resources, and social equality.
+None led a violent revolt against Rome, but all intended to subvert its domination system with alternative communities dedicated to love, compassion, peace, shared resources, and social equality.
+Jesus and the movement he created were profoundly political.

 So, did Jesus have a particular political stance?
 I think that if one reads the gospels in the context I have just described, the answer is ‘yes.’
 The kingdom of God is a political reality that was meant to be lived in the present and it was clearly the central focus of Jesus’ public ministry.
 This is the core of the gospel ‘of’ Jesus.
 But the gospel ‘about’ Jesus declares all of this to be irrelevant.
 For in that gospel, it is only what followed on Friday in Jerusalem that really matters: Jesus was crucified for our sins.